 Active environmental monitoring offers precision

 Active monitoring is an accurate way of measuring any contamination in the air.
 To perform active EM, an air sampler draws in a specified, known volume of air, through or over a particle collection device, such as an agar plate.
 The culture is then placed in incubation and analysed which will give insight into information such as the bacterial or fungal count and the colony forming units.

 A product such as the ImpactAir® slit-to-agar sampler can allow a greater sample volume to be collected and offers a continuous monitoring solution.
 It can also be adapted to suit specific deployment needs.

 Active air sampling will give you a quantitative result and most modern air samplers are easy to use and deploy for general environmental monitoring applications.
-Portable samplers, such as the SAS Super 180, allow users to quickly sample at multiple locations within a clean room.
+Portable samplers, such as the SAS Super 180, allow users to quickly sample at multiple locations within a cleanroom.
 The SAS range of microbial air samplers have a programmable delay start function as standard.
-A delayed start allows any impact from the operator to be ‘cleaned’ from the area.
+A delayed start allows any impact or environmental contamination from the operator to be ‘cleaned’ from the area.
 This helps to ensure that the operator setting the samples doesn’t influence the sample result.

 A sampling system for isolator cabinets or Grade A filling lines

 As an added precaution, in the instance of isolator cabinets, you need to limit the number of transfers to reduce the risk of contamination.
 In the filling lines, you should control the number of interventions to mitigate contamination.
 An installed system can help to greatly reduce these transfers and interventions and therefore the associated risks.